MiniBEE: A New Form Factor for Compact Bimanual Dexterity: Related Work

 Recently, a third category has emerged: wearable bi-manual data collection systems \cite{fang2024airexo, fang2025dexop,devito_exoskeleton }.
 These systems aim to collect robot-relevant data without requiring direct access to a robot, instead using wearable hardware that mirrors the robot’s embodiment.
 By doing so, they reduce embodiment mismatch while retaining the scalability of human demonstrations.
 This combines the strengths of both prior paradigms: scalable data collection with minimal post-processing, and demonstrations that align closely with robot embodiment.

 Examples of dual arm systems within this wearable category include AirExo \cite{fang2024airexo}, a 14-DOF wearable exoskeleton for bi-manual data collection, and the dual-arm teleoperation system in \cite{devito_exoskeleton}.
 Both consist of long kinematic chains that are fastened to the torso and are embedded with joint encoders.
-These systems designed to provide demonstrations for traditional dual-arm robots with simple parallel-grippers as end-effectors.
-However, they also follow the framework of two highly articulated arms, which increases complexity and footprint.
-In this work, we introduce a new wearable system within this category.
+These systems designed to provide mobile demonstrations for traditional dual-arm robots, while mitigating the footprint of the system as much as possible.
+However, they also follow the framework of two highly articulated arms fastened to a fixed world frame, which increases complexity and footprint, while only being able to leverage a small portion of the overall systems workspace for dexterity.
+In this work, we introduce a new wearable system within this category, with a novel kinematic design, that is designed to take full advantage of the system's workspace.
 By reducing redundancy between the grippers, we achieve a significantly more compact and lightweight design, which makes the manipulator both wearable for data collection and mountable on a robot arm for large-reach policy execution.